 Co-race director at Coastal Challenge for the last 10 years, Sergio Sanchez had organized adventure events in multiple locations all over Latin America, he’s known to be the best expert in the area and a former adventure racer.Sergio is also responsible for the organization all the X-Terra events in Costa Rica and other triathlon events in the area.

 Siddhar, also known as everyone best friend is our safety net, he’ll make sure we have everything needed to keep us going, he set ups the assistant points and is ready to execute a rescue if needed.
 Siddar is been working with Sergio on events organizations for the last 6 years.

-The cost includes all accommodation, all transfers (not from airport to hotel or hotel airport) , two meals per day, guides and instruction; entrance to Reservas and National Parks and any sites visited as part of the itinerary.
-Experienced leaders along with a local support crew and driver.
+The cost includes all accommodation, all transfers (not from airport to hotel or hotel airport) , two meals per day, entrance to Reservas and National Parks and any sites visited as part of the itinerary.
+Experienced leaders along with a local support crew and drivers.